Xperaz/OOP-Hard-Parts/Notes/7-Subclassing_With_Factory_Functions.md

 => `this` always refers to the object to the left of the dot on which the function (method) is being called - unless we override that by running the function using .call() or .apply() which lets us set the value of this inside of the increment function.

-=> The Difference Between call() and apply() is: When we should pass arguments to a method The call() method takes arguments separately.
+=> The Difference Between call() and apply() is that when we should pass arguments to a method The call() method takes arguments separately.
 The apply() method takes arguments as an array.

 - `obj.call.fn('arg1', 'arg2')`.
 - `obj.apply.fn(['arg1', 'arg2'])`.